ltw-webdev-3/curriculum/exporting-from-illustrator.md

       ![](images.jpg)

-      **You can go ahead and use these graphics in your HTML & CSS how you’re used to.**
+      *You can go ahead and use these graphics in your HTML & CSS how you’re used to.*

+      **Never edit the SVG after it has been exported—that’s why we save the AI file.
+AI files are for editing, SVG files are for using on the website.**
 ---